konnekt/art and technology

 OpenFrameworks

-A C++ toolkit for creative coding, ideal for real-time graphics and interactive installations.
+A C++-based open-source toolkit designed for creative coding, particularly suited for real-time graphics, interactive installations, and high-performance artistic applications.

 TouchDesigner

-A platform for creating real-time audiovisual experiences, often used in projection mapping and performance art.
+A node-based programming environment for creating real-time audiovisual experiences, frequently utilized in projection mapping, immersive installations, and live performance art.

 Creative Coding

-The practice of programming with artistic intent, using code to create generative visuals, interactive installations, and multimedia experiences.
+A practice that integrates programming with artistic intent, using code as a medium to develop generative visuals, interactive systems, and multimedia artworks, fostering innovation at the intersection of art and technology.

 Cybernetic Sculptures